driskell/log-courier/docs/Configuration.md

 *Requires restart*

 A log file to save Log Courier's internal log into.
 May be used in conjunction with `"log stdout"` and `"log syslog"`.

+### `"host"`

+*String.
+Optional.
+Default: System FQDN.*
+*Configuration reload will only affect new or resumed files*

+Every event has an automatic field, "host", that contains the current system FQDN.
+Using this option allows a custom value to be given to the "host" field instead of the system FQDN.

 ### `"log level"`